 The following sections are provided to assist in descriptions of long-term planning (more than two weeks prior to test administration) and short-term planning (within two weeks of test administration) activities that should be conducted by school administrators in preparation for administering the New York State Grades 3-8 English Language Arts and Mathematics Tests.
-A complete checklist of school administrator planning activities is provided in Appendix A1, School Administrator's Checklist for PBT and in Appendix A2, School Administrator's Checklist for CBT.
+A complete checklist of school administrator planning activities is provided in Appendix A1: School Administrator's Checklist for Paper-Based Testing and in Appendix A2: School Administrator's Checklist for Computer-Based Testing.
 Refer to Appendix V for the District and School Test Coordinator Checklist for Computer-Based Testing.

-Refer to Appendix U for descriptions of Roles and Permissions and Appendix X for a Glossary of Computer-Based Testing Terminology.
+Refer to Appendix U for descriptions of Roles, Responsibilities, and Permissions in Nextera[TM] Administration System for Computer-Based Testing and Appendix X for a Glossary of Computer-Based Testing Terminology.

-All devices intended for use in the administration of the computer-based tests must be set up and configured to test using the Nextera[TM] Test Delivery System.
-Appendix Y, Nextera[TM] Administration System includes processes and screen shots for common functions necessary to administer the tests on a computer (adding and editing teachers, students, etc.).
-If you have questions, please contact Questar Customer Support at 866-997-0695 or email (ny.3-8.help@questarai.com).
+All devices intended for use in the administration of the computer-based tests (CBT) must be set up and configured to test using the NexteraTM Test Delivery System.
+Appendix Y: NexteraTM Administration System includes processes and screen shots for common functions necessary to administer the tests on a computer (adding and editing teachers, students, etc.).
+The Setup and Installation Guide (https://cbtsupport.nysed.gov/hc/en-us/articles/208474306) has detailed instructions for preparing devices for testing.
+If you have questions, please contact Questar Customer Support at 866-997-0695 or e-mail (ny.3-8.help@questarai.com).

-Long-Term Planning

-Announce Test Dates
+Long-Term Planning Announce Test Dates